 The Museum exhibition is interdisciplinary in nature and the items chosen explore the effects of environmental change in the broadest sense, across time, species, and human societies.
 There are no A Level (or equivalent) subject requirements for this programme and we encourage students with all subject profiles to apply.

 The programme begins with three introductory sessions on making a competitive university application, the latest research on innovative approaches to environmental change, and the network of museums and resources a Cambridge student can access.

-These will be taking place virtually across February and March and you will be able to ask questions and speak to Museum and College researchers and staff.
+These take place virtually across February and March.
+Students are able to ask questions and speak to Museum and College researchers and staff.

 11th to 15th April 2023

 The cornerstone of the programme is a week-long residential at Clare College, Cambridge.